amino-os/Amino.Run/docs/Development.md

 * Go to Run -> Edit Configuration
 * Select the following components and change IP addresses that start with 192.168... to your IP.
 Don't change the port number:
 OMS-for-minnieTwitter, Kernel-for-minnietwitter
-* Go to examples/example/minnietwitter/src/main/java/sapphire.appexamples.minnietwitter/glue/MainActivity.java/sapphire
+* Go to examples/example/minnietwitter/src/main/java/sapphire.appexamples.minnietwitter/glue/Configuration.java
 * Update the first agument (IP address) to your IP address.
-Don't change the port number or the second argument.
+Don't change the port number or the second argument. (the second argument (IP Address) corresponds to the IP address of the device where this app would run, if running on a real android device, then update it to the IP address of the real android device)

 #### 6. Make project and sync Gradle (order does not matter).
 * If it fails, just restart and try it again.